MicrosoftDocs/cpp-docs/docs/cpp/equality-operators-equal-equal-and-exclpt-equal.md

 }
 ```

  Equality operators can compare pointers to members of the same type.
-In such a comparison, pointer-to-member conversions, as discussed in [Pointer-to-Member Conversions](../misc/pointer-to-member-conversions.md) are performed.
+In such a comparison, pointer-to-member conversions are performed.
 Pointers to members can also be compared to a constant expression that evaluates to 0.

 ## See Also
  [Expressions with Binary Operators](../cpp/expressions-with-binary-operators.md)